Blaisorblade/pdbp.github.io/index.md

     case ((_, y), x) => (y, x)
   }

+  // ...

 }
 ```

 The definition of `product` is an example of a recurring theme of the `PDBP` library: defining a program, or programming capability, often boils down to a *getting the types right puzzle*.
 Often there is only one meaningful way to get them right.
-Let's have a look at some of the details of the puzzle for this definition`.
+Let's have a look at some of the details of the typing puzzle for this definition`.

 The outer `` `let` `` creates, using `` `z>-->y` ``, a new argument of type `Y` for the outer `` `in` `` which, as a consequence, has an argument of type `Z && Y` available, representing two arguments, one of type `Z` and one of type `Y`.